 To sum it all up…

-Work from home so far has been great experience… though it comes with some unique challenges.
+Working from home so far has been great experience… though it comes with some unique challenges.
 I really hope the way we work will be revolutionised because of this unexpected turn of events.